imesh/wso2-c5-multitenancy/README.md

     ./save.sh
     ```

-6. Now copy above docker image files to the Kubernetes hosts and execute
-the below command in each host for loading them to the local docker registries:
+7. Copy above docker image files to the Kubernetes hosts and execute the below command in each host for loading them to the local docker registries:

     ```
     docker load < inventory-service.docker.image
     docker load < human-resources-service.docker.image
     ```

-7. Now deploy above services in Kubernetes by executing below commands:
+8. Now deploy above services in Kubernetes by executing below commands:

     ```
     cd [wso2-c5-multitenancy]